-I have always struggled with impulse shopping and am constantly trying to work on this.
+Truthfully??
+I have always struggled with impulse shopping and I am constantly trying to stop.

 1. Admit you Have a Problem

 The first step to curing impulse shopping is to admit you have a problem.
-I have gone through so many times of rationalizing my impulse spending.
-I would use phrases like, “Oh, but it was on sale, so it was a smart buy,” or “It was something that we really needed anyway, so it wasn’t really an impulse buy.”
+It’s normal to want to rationalize your purchases.
+You might be using phrases like, “Oh, but it was on sale, so it was a smart buy,” or “It was something that we really needed anyway, so it wasn’t really an impulse buy.”

 These phrases are only excuses.
-We use excuses to make ourselves feel better when we do something that we know was probably not the best decision.
+Excuses are made to make ourselves feel better when we know we have messed up!

 2. Recognize your Triggers

-Once you’ve admitted that you have a problem, it’s time to pin point the triggers.
+Now that you’ve admitted you have a problem, it’s time to pin point your spending triggers.

 Is their a certain store that you leave buying more than you should have.
 (Target is my biggest trigger when it comes to impulse shopping.)